Petosiris to Nechepso

 Petosiris to Nechepso is a letter describing an ancient divination technique using numerology and a diagram.
 It is likely to be a pseudepigraph.
 Petosiris and Nechepso are considered to be the founders of astrology in some traditions.
-One translation of this letter into Latin is attributed to Saint Bede, and can be found in Cotton Tiberius.
+One translation of this letter into Latin is attributed to Saint Bede, and can be found in British Library, MS Cotton Tiberius C. II.